hazelmollusk/vaticinator/README.md

-# sybil(6)
+# vaticinator(6)

-Sybil is yet another Python implementation of the ancient and (in)famous `fortune` program from the `bsdgames` package.
+Vaticinator is yet another Python implementation of the ancient and (in)famous `fortune` program from the `bsdgames` package.